nytimes/public_api_specs/event_listings/event_listings_v2.md

 ### Parameters

 With the exceptions of version (specified in the URI path) and response-format (added to the path as an extension), these parameters are specified as name-value pairs in a query string.

+*version* (Required)
+v2
+The current version is v2.
+(Version 1 is for internal use only.)

+*api-key* (Required)
+Alphanumeric
+For more information, see Requesting a Key.

+*response-format*
+Sets the representation data format	.json (extension)

+*ll*
+Limits the results to events within radius distance of the specified latitude and longitude coordinates.
+Two float values, separated by a comma

+latitude,longitude

+For example, the following parameter would use The New York Times Building as the center of the search, ll=40.756146,-73.99021

+By default, the search radius is 1,000 meters.
+You can set a search radius with the radius parameter.

+*radius*
+Sets the radius of a spatial search (in meters)
+(ll must be specified)	Positive integer

+Integer value.
+The default value is 1,000.

+Note: The ll parameter is required to use radius.

+*ne*
+Along with sw, forms a bounded box using the longitude and latitude coordinates specified as the northeast corner.
+The search results are limited to the resulting box.
+Two float values, separated by a comma

+latitude,longitude

+Note: The sw parameter is required to use this parameter.

+*sw*
+Along with ne, forms a bounded box using the longitude and latitude coordinates specified as the southwest corner.
+The search results are limited to the resulting box.
+Two float values, separated by a comma

+latitude,longitude

+Note: The ne parameter is required to use this parameter. query	Search keywords to perform a text search on the fields: web_description, event_name and venue_name.
+'AND' searches can be performed by wrapping query terms in quotes.
+If you do not specify a query, all results will be returned.

+*filters*
+Filters search results based on the facets provided	Drill down on search results by filtering on facets.
+For more information on the values you can filter on, see Facets.

+*date_range*
+Limits the results to events occuring within the specified date range	Start date to end date in the following format: YYYY-MM-DD:YYYY-MM-DD

+*facets*
+Displays a count of all facets in the response
+0 | 1

+When facets is set to 1, a count of all facets will be included in the response.

+Default value: 0.

+*sort*
+Sorts your results on the fields specified sort_value1+[asc | desc],sort_value2+[asc|desc],[...]

+Appending +asc to a facet or response will sort results on that value in ascending order.
+Appending +desc to a facet or response  will sort results in descending order.
+You can sort on multiple fields.
+You can sort on any facet.
+For the list of responses you can sort on, see the Sortable Field column in the Response table.

+If you are doing a spatial search with the ll parameter, you can also sort by the distance from the center of the search: dist+[asc | desc]

+Note: either +asc or +desc is required when using the sort parameter.

+*limit*
+Limits the number of results returned	Integer

+The default value is 20.

+*offset*
+Sets the starting point of the result set	Positive integer

+The first 20 results are shown by default.
+To page through the results, set offset to the appropriate value (e.g., offset=20 displays results 21–40).

 Searching Event Listings